geralverasanjos/smartwheels/README.md

-npm run build# Firebase Studio
+git add .npm run build# Firebase Studio

 This is a NextJS starter in Firebase Studio.